Johnsongrass (Sorgum halepense)

 Stem: Smooth, pink to rusty red near the base.

-Root: Fiberous root system with thick rhizomes are found close to the soil surface.
-They are stout with purple spots and scales at the nodes.
+Root: Thick rhizomes (underground horizontal stems) are found close to the soil surface and have purple spots and scales at the nodes.
+Also has fibrous roots.

-The problem is….Johnsongrass spreads aggressively and can form dense colonies, displacing native vegetation and restricting tree seedling establishment.
+The problem is….Johnsongrass spreads aggressively and can form dense colonies, displacing native vegetation.